The best Xbox multiplayer games 2023

 13. Mortal Kombat 11 Ultimate

 While other games on this list let you solve disputes among friends with healthy competition, Mortal Kombat 11 brings a new level of brutality to finding resolutions.
-Engage in some bloody gore-filled finishers to steal bragging rights from your mates in style.
+Engage in some bloody gore-filled finishers to steal bragging rights from your pals in style.

 Whether you’re a Scorpion stan, a Sub-Zero fangirl or simply someone who wants to button-mash their way to success, Mortal Kombat 11’s beefy roster summons its years of fighting game prestige to deliver a holistic experience with something for everyone.
 Those with weak stomachs may need to take regular breaks, though, as some of MK11’s finishers are brutal enough to shake even the toughest players.